Apple's Tim Cook calls for calm heads on China, U.S. trade

 “My belief is that one plus one equals three.
 The pie gets larger, working together,” Cook said.

-Others attending the three-day forum include the chief executives of IBM Group (IBM.N) , Google Inc (GOOGL.O) and Qualcomm Inc (QCOM.O).
+Others attending the three-day forum include the chief executives of IBM Group , Google Inc and Qualcomm Inc.

 Cook, who this year co-chaired the event, also attended last year when he called for China to increase trade and continue opening itself up to the world.